 - Large Group (10-30): Show a video and send survey instructions home

-- One Person: Spread the word — Show a LFA video to your friends or family
+- One Person: Spread the word — Show an LFA video to your friends or family

 - Small group (3-10): Full or abbreviated lesson in class, survey at home, and basic ID following day, or assign collecting ants as homework and complete lesson the next day.
 Use video resources as appropriate.

 - Large Group (10-30): Full or abbreviated lesson in class, survey at home, and basic ID following day, or assign collecting ants as homework and complete lesson the next day.
 Use video resources as appropriate

-NEW PowerPoint for Oahu Teachers!
-Spot the Ant Stop the Ant Overview for Oahu Citizen Scientists 091815
+- NEW PowerPoint for Teachers!
+Spot the Ant Stop the Ant for Citizen Scientists

-NEW Print directions for Oahu Teachers!
-Spot the Ant, Stop the Ant Directions for Oahu Citizen Scientists 091815
+- NEW Data Sheet for Teachers!
+Spot the Ant, Stop the Ant Data Sheet for use with above PowerPoint

 - Survey slip which teachers can print for students to keep track of student ant samples Spot the Ant Stop the Ant survey slips to keep track of samples

 Original Hō‘ike Student Survey: Fire Ants and the Future of Maui Wetlands